tijnsc/gammaspotter/docs/usage/analyze.md

 - **Show Fitted Peaks:** Selecting this box will show the fitted peaks on the plot with a yellow line.

 ### Matching Isotopes
 This button will search through the catalog and compare the values of the found energy with the literature value.
-The isotopes will be sorted by percentage and displayed on the right in the `Analysis Log`.
+The isotopes will be sorted by percentage and displayed on the right in the 'Analysis Log'.

 ### Loading Catalog
 If you want to use another catalog, locate the `Load alternative catalog` button.
 This will allow you to insert a .csv file as a catalog for finding the isotopes.